matn7/CS-Notes/src/main/java/compact/flashcards.md

   * One to one transformation.
   * Does the simple transformation from `T` to `V`.
   * Used for simple synchronous transformations.
-  * Does not support transformations that returns Publisher.
+  * Does not support transformations that returns `Publisher`.
 * `flatMap()`:
   * One to N transformation.
   * Does more than just transformation.
   * Subscribes to `Flux` or `Mono` that's part of the transformation and then flattens it and send it downstream.
   * Used to asynchronous transformations.
-  * Use it with transformations that returns Publisher.
+  * Use it with transformations that returns `Publisher`.

 **15. `concatMap()` project reactor.**
 * Works similar to `flatMap()`.